pascme05/PyDTS/README.md

 in the start.py file.
 The following three options are available.
 First, classical training and testing where a model is trained using a training and validation dataset, and tested on a testing dataset respectively.
-Second, hyperparameters optimization where free model parameters are optimally tuned using scikit GridSearchCV for machine learning models and keras hyperband tuner for deep learning models utilizing tensorboard.
+Second, hyperparameters optimization where free model parameters are optimally tuned using scikit GridSearchCV for machine learning models and keras hyper band tuner for deep learning models utilizing tensorboard.
 Third, general parameters can be optimized using a 2D grid search available in 'optiGrid.py'.

 ## Models